hypo69/1001-python-ru/en/articles/CICD пайплайн.en.md

 on:
   push:
-    branches: [main] # Run on push to main
+    branches: [main] # Runs on push to main

 jobs:
   build-and-push:
     runs-on: ubuntu-latest
     permissions:
       contents: read      # For checkout
-      packages: write     # For push to GHCR
+      packages: write     # For pushing to GHCR

     steps:
-      - name: Checkout repository
-        uses: actions/checkout@v3
+      - uses: actions/checkout@v3

       - name: Log in to GitHub Container Registry
         uses: docker/login-action@v3